COVID-19 Information, Precautions and Guidance

-- Inpatient Setting (Non ICU) – Two visitors, 16 years of age or older, may be allowed in all inpatient units with the exception of the ICU.
+- Inpatient Setting – Two visitors, 16 years of age or older, are allowed in all inpatient units, including the intensive care unit (ICU).
 Hours of inpatient visitation are from 10 am to 8 pm.

 - Emergency Department – One visitor may accompany an adult patient into the ED.
 Both parents, or two visitors, may accompany a pediatric ED patient.
 If the patient is admitted to the hospital, visitors can follow the patient to the inpatient area.

 Surgery and Outpatient Services – Two visitors may accompany a patient who is:

 - Getting an outpatient test such as CT, MRI, COVID lab test, or PET.